 The long CJ-6 and CJ-8 produced by Willys, Kaiser and AMC in the USA were never very popular, but Chrysler tried again with the TJ Unlimited in 2004, and finally the four-door idea really took off in North America with the JK in 2007.
 In Spain, the long JK is a natural fit, and Esteban Escrich took the photo above, of his BravoL and JK in Valencia in 2017.
 See also a closer look (380K JPEG) at the BravoL.

-Thanks to Esteban Escrich, Jean-Louis Martin, Jean-Francois Lavie, Ron Christian, and Craig Brockhaus. -- Derek Redmond
+Thanks to Esteban Escrich, Jean-Louis Martin, Jean-Francois Lavie, Craig Brockhaus, and Ron Christian. -- Derek Redmond

 See more Jeeps in Spain and a VIASA CJ-6 in Italy turned into a hardtop pickup.